Caitlyn Jenner To Pose Nude For ‘Sports Illustrated’ Wearing Only ‘An American Flag And Her Olympic Medal’

 — Woody McBreairty (@WoodyMcBreairty) May 10, 2019

-Caitlyn Jenner had taken some heat for her political stances in the past, including her support for Donald Trump despite warnings from other LGBTQ advocates that he would be detrimental to the movement.
+Caitlyn Jenner had taken some heat for her political stances in the past, including her support for Donald Trump, despite warnings from other LGBTQ advocates that he would be detrimental to the movement.